careerbuilder/DataScienceAPIDocumentation/SemanticSearch2.md

 -	relationships_threshold : the mimimum weight for a relationship entry to be added as enrichment.
 Can be used to prune the result size.
 Defaults to 0.5.
 Allowed values are any number between 0 and 1.
 -	document : the binary document to parse as base64 encoded string (according to RFC 3548/4648).
 -	type : the type of document either "JOB" or "RESUME".
--   fields (optional) : a Json map that can pre-define a job title and/or a location overriding the parser output, for instance: `{"job_title":"Java Developer", "location":"New York"}`
+-   job_title : pre-define a job title to override the one extracted from a job
+-   location : pre-define a location to override the one extracted from a job

 Example 2.0 request:
 ```